Is Aspartame Bad for You? Side Effects, Dangers, Products, More - Dr. Axe

 • Appetite control supplements

-While 100 percent of industry-funded research finds that aspartame is safe, 92 percent of studies funded independently discover adverse effects.
+While 100 percent of industry-funded research has found that aspartame is safe, 92 percent of studies funded independently have discovered adverse effects.

 For decades, studies have shown the potential carcinogenic qualities of aspartame.
 The Ramazzini Institute continues to stand behind the results of its multiple studies finding that aspartame is associated with a 300 percent increase in lymphoma/leukemia incidence, even after being dismissed by the European Food Safety Authority.